BabylonJS/Documentation/content/features/featuresDeepDive/events/actions.md

 );
 ```

-For more advanced use cases, you can pass a callback function as a parameter value:
+For more advanced use cases, you can pass a callback function as a parameter value (Available from 5.47.0):

 ```javascript
 scene.actionManager.registerAction(